nitad54448/yappari-5-1/README.md

   - build a model
   - fit

+## How to install ##
+Yappari 5.1 is compiled with Labview 2023 for Windows 10.
+It is supposed to work with win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.
+This application requires Labview 2023 runtime engine or a subsequent LV 64 bits runtime engine.
+You may have this "engine" if you have previously installed Yappari or other program written in LV2023 or you can download it freely from ni.com.
+The recommended way to install is to use the full package which can be downloaded from __Releases__ [link](https://github.com/nitad54448/yappari-5-1/releases).
+Make sure you download the installer and not what is labelled as source file archive.
+The source is not included in this distribution.

+After installing the program in a directory of your choice, two other directories will be created : /Data and /models.
+The _models_ directory contains png files with images for creating circuit.
+The _data_ directory contains exemples of data files and some dll required by the program (if you remove these files the program will still work except for reading the HDF5 files.

 # Panels #
 The program has several graphic panels and a parameter list with several commands grouped on the right side of the window.